queryluke/masseffect-5e-data/data/class-features/heavy-barrier.md

 ---
-id: heavy_barrier
 name: Heavy Barrier
+class: vanguard
+level: 11
 ---
-At {{ level }} level, when you expend a barrier tick to reduce damage, each barrier tick reduces the damage by 2d8.
+At 11th level, when you expend a barrier tick to reduce damage, each barrier tick reduces the damage by 2d8.